radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 -	##SIZELIMIT=1 is set to specify only one entry should be returned from the secondary object (for each entry in the primary source).
 In this case, it is assumed that only one entry should be returned from the ou=people,o=myviews branch (for each entry in the primary source).

->**NOTE - If no sizelimit is specified, the default used is 1000.**
+>[!note] If no sizelimit is specified, the default used is 1000.

 -	##ALLOW_PARTIAL_ENTRY=yes.
 This is to specify the behavior of RadiantOne if this secondary source is unavailable and it is not able to join.
 If this is present in the join condition, RadiantOne returns a partial entry to the client.
 For more details, see [Behavior if a Secondary Source is Unavailable](#behavior-if-a-secondary-source-is-unavailable).

->**NOTE - DO NOT use the ALLOW_PARTIAL_ENTRY=YES property if you plan on caching the joined view as the whole entry must be in the cache and during refresh scenarios you don’t want a partial entry to end up in the cache.**
+>[!note] DO NOT use the ALLOW_PARTIAL_ENTRY=YES property if you plan on caching the joined view as the whole entry must be in the cache and during refresh scenarios you don’t want a partial entry to end up in the cache.

 **Example 2 – Regular Join**